qchenevier/MBA_memoire/doc/reaction_micro.md

 Despite the hype around innovative digital technologies, most companies still have a long way to go in their digital transformation journeys.
 Leadership is essential.
 That's a management and people challenge, not just a technology one [@Westerman2011].

-- **Lack of impetus:** Impetus often starts at the very top of the firm.
-Skepticism can result in bureaucratic investment processes that prevent the firm from engaging in useful digitally enabled experiments and business changes.
-"We've always been fairly slow in adopting technology because we more or less have the ambition of not being first, but we have become even slower at the same time that technology development has been speeding up."
-If the company is not experiencing pain, the perceived risk of change may outweigh the potential benefits in the minds of many executives [@Westerman2011].

 - Decision 6: Delegate or own the digital agenda?
 Advancing the digital agenda takes lots of senior-management time and attention.
 An effective digital strategy calls for extensive cross-functional orchestration that may require CEO involvement Faced with the need to sort through functional and regional issues related to digitization, some companies are creating a new role: chief digital officer (or the equivalent), a common way to introduce outside talent with a digital mindset to provide a focus for the digital agenda.
 Relying on chief digital officers to drive the digital agenda carries some risk of balkanization and they may also sacrifice the big picture for a narrower focus, say, on marketing or social media or lack the influence or authority to get support for execution from the functional units.
 CEOs can choose to "own" and direct the digital agenda personally, top down [@Hirt2014].